adibalcan/1million/README.md

 ## Contribute
 If you want to contribute you can fork this repo and you can make a pull request.
 The game is made in typescript using react.
+This game is hosted on github pages so the built file are built locally and commited to git